cityofaustin/ags-service-publisher-gui/README.md

     - `AGS_SERVICE_PUBLISHER_LOG_DIR`: Allows you to override which directory is used for storing log files.
 Defaults to the `logs` directory beneath the executable's directory.
     - `AGS_SERVICE_PUBLISHER_REPORT_DIR`: Allows you to override which directory is used for writing reports.
 Default to the `reports` directory beneath the executable's directory.
-- By default, backups are created when publishing MapServer and GeocodeServer services.
-A `Backups` subdirectory is created in the same directory as the source file(s), and a copy of the services to be published are placed there with a timestamp appended.
+- By default, backups are created when publishing MapServer, ImageServer and GeocodeServer services.
+A `Backups` subdirectory is created in the same directory as the source file(s), and a copy of the existing source files corresponding to the services to be published are placed there with a timestamp appended.
 To disable creating backups, uncheck the "Create backups" checkbox on the Publish Services dialog.

 ## Building

-1. Download PyQt4 (`PyQt4‑4.11.4‑cp27‑cp27m‑win32.whl`) from this page: https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyqt4
-2. Use pip to install the downloaded wheel, e.g. `pip install PyQt4‑4.11.4‑cp27‑cp27m‑win32.whl`
-3. Add the PyQt4 directory, e.g. `<Python interpreter directory>\Lib\site-packages\PyQt4`, to your `PATH` environment variable, so that `pyuic4.bat` is available.
+1. (Optional) Create and activate a [virtual environment](https://docs.python.org/3/library/venv.html) using the Python executable installed in the default ArcGIS Pro `conda` environment, e.g.:

+    ```
+    %PROGRAMFILES%\ArcGIS\Pro\bin\Python\envs\arcgispro-py3\python.exe -m venv <venv name>
+    <venv name>\Scripts\activate.bat
+    ```
-4. Install the [`ags-service-publisher`](https://github.com/cityofaustin/ags-service-publisher) library per its [instructions](https://github.com/cityofaustin/ags-service-publisher#installation)
+1. Install the [`ags-service-publisher`](https://github.com/cityofaustin/ags-service-publisher) library per its [instructions](https://github.com/cityofaustin/ags-service-publisher#installation)
-5. Use pip to install the other development dependencies, e.g. `pip install -R requirements.txt`
+2. Use pip to install the other development dependencies, e.g. `pip install -r requirements.txt`
-6. Run the `build.bat` script.
+3. Run the `build.bat` script.
 If successful, this will output an executable to the `dist` subdirectory.

 ## TODO